ke-zhang-rd/krystal/docs/source/container.rst

   >>> od
   OrderedDict([('a', 0), ('b', 2), ('c', 3)])

-Inserting a new value will beat the end.
+Inserting a new value will append to the end.

 .. code:: python